 It is anticipated that development at Queens Quay will be phased, with development ongoing for five to ten years.
 As a consequence, the overall development site will be parcelled into smaller development plots (see following page for details).
 In some locations, each plot plus an adjacent residential road will be parcelled together.

-Each residential access road will be adopted by West Dunbartonshire Council but parking courts and access within each plot will not be adopted.
 The areas covered by the Design Codes are noted in the table below and illustrated in the diagram 'Parcel Subdivisions' overleaf.

 table 1; development plots covered by Design Codes